rundeck/docs/docs/learning/howto/using-webhooks.md

 >_“Why didn’t my webhook do X?!”_

 Rundeck Enterprise includes a Webhook Debugger integrated with the Webhook builder.
 The Debugger makes troubleshooting incoming webhooks and why they did (or did not) trigger certain rules in your Advanced Rule Processing Handlers.

-There is a Debug button, but likely at this stage there are no event that have been logged to see debug information for.
+There is a Debug button, but likely at this stage there are no events that have been logged to see debug information for.
 We will show the Debugger during the Exercise later.

 ## Webhook Exercise